codermahesh/codermahesh.github.io/_posts/2015-03-31-Pizza, Coke and Compiler.md

 "During optimization choose instruction"s"  those emit less heat!"

-Optimizations on front line instructions in peepwhole expands code into low heat instructions.This is wasteful attempt, this expansion over huge code tend to keep silicon power on for longer time than usual. weird but true!, been there instrumented that!
+Optimizations on front line instructions in peep-hole expands code into low heat instructions.This is wasteful attempt, this expansion over huge code tend to keep silicon power on for longer time than usual. weird but true!, been there instrumented that!

 #### What book skipped?
 1.Code Instrumentation and Profiling is as strong issues as Compiler itself.
 Profile-evaluate-re-engineer would be the perfection.